dibkunnskap/bompengekalkulator-landingsside/src/pages/docs.md

 This method is used when you only have To/From (and optional via waypoints).
 We use the Google Maps API to calculate the route.
 Instead of [WaypointList](#WaypointList) you use [Fra](#Fra) and [Til](#Til) and the optional [Vialiste](#Vialiste).
 This method is used by some apps for travel expenses.

-* If you only use "Fra" and "Til" you will get 3 alternative routes back from the API.
+* If you only use "Fra" and "Til" you will get up until 3 alternative routes back from the API.
 * If you include "Vialiste" with at least one string, you only get one route back from the API

 ```